 - 1 teaspoon vanilla extract

-1 Preheat oven to 375°F. Mix together flour, baking soda, salt, cinnamon, ginger, cloves, allspice together in a bowl and set aside.
+1 Preheat oven to 375°F. Vigorously whisk together the flour, baking soda, salt, cinnamon, ginger, cloves, allspice in a bowl and set aside.

 2 Use an electric mixer and beat the butter for 2 minutes.
 Add the brown sugar, and 1/2 cup granulated sugar and beat until light and fluffy, about 3 minutes with mixer set at medium speed.
 Add egg, vanilla extract, and molasses.
 Beat until combined, about 30 seconds.
 Scrape down sides of bowl with a rubber spatula.